 In the 2017-18 season, he recorded a league-leading 26-game point streak on his way to winning NHL MVP honours.

-Now, as an established leader in the NHL and a freshly-minted member of the Arizona Coyotes, Taylor has his sights set on getting back into the playoffs with the Buffalo Sabres and leading Team Canada to the top of the podium in Beijing 2022.
+Now, as an established leader in the NHL, Taylor has his sights set on getting back into the playoffs with the Buffalo Sabres and leading Team Canada to the top of the podium in Beijing 2022.